Grooming in the bath with a nit comb to remove head lice.

-You can check for head lice or nits by parting the hair in several spots.
-Use a magnifying glass and a bright light to help spot them.
-Lice can move fast so it may be easier to spot the nits.
+According to Brown, you can check for head lice or nits by parting the hair in several spots.
+You can use a magnifying glass and a bright light to help spot them.
+Because head lice can move fast it may be easier to spot the nits.
 Nits can look like dandruff, but you can identify them by picking up a strand of hair close to the scalp and pulling your fingernail across the area where you suspect a nit.
-Dandruff will come off easily, but nits will stay firmly attached to the hair.
+Dandruff will come off easily, but nits will stay firmly attached to the hair, Brown explains.

 Follow these steps to use any head lice treatment safely and appropriately:

 - After rinsing the product from the hair and scalp, use a fine-toothed comb or special “nit comb” to remove dead lice and nits.

 - Apply the product only to the scalp and the hair attached to the scalp—not to other body hair.

 - Before treating young children, talk with the child’s doctor or your pharmacist for recommended treatments based on a child’s age and weight.

 - Use medication exactly as directed on the label and never more often than directed unless advised by your health care professional.

 - Use treatments on children only under the direct supervision of an adult.

 - Teach children to avoid head-to-head contact during play and other activities at home, school, and elsewhere (sports activities, playgrounds, slumber parties, and camps).